feziodoshi/DevBoxNotebooks/ubuntu16.04/gpu/cuda9.1-cudnn7/fastai-v0.7-notebook/README.md

-## **colinconwell/deep-notebooks**:some-notebook
+## **colinconwell/deep-notebooks**:FastAI-0.7.0-notebook

-Dockerfile for building for building the deep-learning framework <framework link> for use with jupyter notebook.
+Dockerfile for building for building the deep-learning framework FastAI for use with jupyter notebook.
 This docker image can be used with Jupyterhub + DockerSpawner to spawn single-user notebooks.

 ## Base Notebook
 * Ubuntu 16.04